RikkaApps/RikkaApps.github.io.backup/appops/docs/en/hidden_api.md

 After do this, you need force stop App Ops or even reboot your device.

 If this problem still occurs, please contact us.

+#### Special Note

+MIUI (and possibly other ROMs) do not allow adb to modify system settings by default.
+You need to enable "USB Debug (Security Options)" or similar options in system's "Developer Options".